Question: "When does hygiene cross the line and become vanity?"

 Washing is used in the New Testament to signify a spiritual cleansing of sin available only through Christ.
 Ephesians 5:26 tells us that Christ cleansed the church—all those who believe in Him for salvation—by “washing with water through the word.”
 Here we see the picture of the internal spiritual cleansing the Word of God provides for us.
 The rebirth all Christians experience is pictured as a washing and renewal by the Holy Spirit (Titus 3:5).
 So it’s clear that inward washing and cleansing are important themes in the Bible.

-As with many things in life, balancing hygiene with avoiding vanity is something that takes practice and perhaps daily conscious effort.
+As with many things in life, practicing hygiene while avoiding vanity is something that requires prayer and perhaps daily conscious effort.
 If our hearts are focused on God, we can’t go wrong.
 We should seek Him; trust Him for our needs; delight in the inward beauty He has given us; and steward our bodies as His servants, not as if they were our own.
 When we seek God first and abide in Him, we will learn to listen to Him and obey Him.
 In doing this, we will care for the bodies He has given us without allowing our bodies to rule over us.

 © Copyright 2002-2014 Got Questions Ministries.